AMR-21/Bankist-Website/README.md

 # Bankist-Website
- Try with these two accounts (js-1111) (jd-2222)  This project is about replication of www.bankist-demo.netlify.app web app for the purpose of practicing HTML, CSS, and Javascript.  © Jonas Schmedtmann
+ This project is about replication of https://bankist-dom.netlify.app/ web page for the purpose of practicing  Javascript.

+ © Jonas Schmedtmann